UCB-MIDS/r_bridge/README.md

 # A Demo Repository

 Welcome!
-This is a demo repo for the R Bridge Course.
+This is a demo repository for the R Bridge Course.
+A repository is a file system that you can maintain.
 You're free to work with this repository in any way that you see fit.
 As a note, this is a public repository, so your peers and classmates also have access to it, and will be puling it to their machines.

 # Your Contributions